Customer Loyalty

 Back to contents

-Here are the building blocks of emotional loyalty and how they drive customer behaviour.
+The building blocks of emotional loyalty are affinity, attachment and trust.
+Here's how each one affects customer behaviour.

 Affinity is the natural attraction customers feel toward your brand.
 It grows when your brand values align with customer values and when your communications resonate on a personal level.